7 strategies for living on a single income

 Consider tax withholding

-Look at your income tax withholding to see if it can be adjusted given your smaller annual income.
+Look at your income tax withholding to see if it should be adjusted given your smaller annual income.
 You may be able to increase your allowances, which means you’ll have less money withheld from your paycheck each month.
-If you aren’t sure if your withholding will need to be adjusted, you can consult with a tax professional or contact the IRS directly.
+If you aren’t sure if your withholding will need to be adjusted, you should consult with a tax professional or contact the IRS directly.
 Be sure to adjust your budget accordingly if withholding changes impact your net income.

 Spend time, not money